cuiqiongjie/comparision_feature_point_MORB_and_other/README.md

-# Detialed contrast of feature point with multi-scale ORB and other
+# Detialed contrast of feature point with multi-scale ORB and others

 > Experimental data is a single-channel **grayscale image** sequence which collected from the camera installed driverless vehicle platform with resolution of **1234 * 1624**.
 Furthermore, for this project, a computer with an Intel Core i5-5246m running at **2.20 GHz** and **8 GB RAM** using Windows 10 which program environment is **C++** was used.